EdwardN93/rpg-database/Readme.md

-# 🎮 RPG Database Manager
+# 🎮 RPG Backend System

-A Java learning project built to explore **JDBC**, **MariaDB**, and relational database design through an RPG-inspired database system.
+A Java backend learning project built to explore object-oriented programming, JDBC, MariaDB, and relational database design through an RPG-inspired application.

-Instead of generic examples like employees and departments, this project manages players, items, and inventories.
+Instead of using generic examples like employees and departments, this project simulates the backend of a role-playing game by managing players, items, inventories, consumables, and player progression.

 ---